4.5 Describe the purpose of configuration

 which interconnects with a company's existing telephone

-that is hosted by the telephone company on behalf of
+is hosted by the telephone company on behalf of its customer.

-a VoIP network's dial plan.
+VoIP network's dial plan.
 For example, when a user dials

 a number from an IP phone, the call agent analyzes the

 dialled digits and determines how to route the call

 environments.
 In the figure, both gateways interconnect

-on the right interconnects a traditional PBX with
+right interconnects a traditional PBX with a VoIP network.

 d.
 Analog phone An analog phone is a traditional

-though an analog phone is not typically considered
+an analog phone is not typically considered a VoIP device,

-VoIP signaling protocol used to set up, maintain, and tear
+signaling protocol used to set up, maintain, and tear

 down VoIP phone calls.
 Notice in the figure that SIP

-is spoken between the IP phone and the
+is spoken between the IP phone and the call agent to

-a Layer 4 protocol that carries voice (and interactive video).
+4 protocol that carries voice (and interactive video).

-Notice in the figure that the bi-directional
+Notice in the figure that the bi-directional RTP stream